60+ Remarkable Uses for Vinegar You Need to Know

-60+ Uses for Vinegar
+60+ Household Uses for White Vinegar

 There are so many amazing uses for vinegar!
 It is a must-have in my pantry.
-Use it in the kitchen, the bathroom, in your beauty regimen, in your cleaning routine, and more!
+You can use it in the kitchen, the bathroom, in your beauty regimen, in your cleaning routine, and more!

 FYI: A lot of people (and animals) don’t like the smell of vinegar, but the odor usually disappears once it is dry.
 Feel free to share your experiences in using vinegar in the comments!

-Vinegar in the Kitchen:
+Vinegar in the Kitchen

-Better boiled eggs – Add 2 tablespoons vinegar for every quart of water to keep the eggs from cracking and make them easier to shell.
+- Better boiled eggs – Add 2 tablespoons vinegar for every quart of water to keep the eggs from cracking and make them easier to shell.

-Clean the fridge – Use equal parts white vinegar and water to wash both interior and exterior.
+- Clean the fridge – Use equal parts white vinegar and water to wash both interior and exterior.
 To prevent mildew, wipe with undiluted vinegar on a cloth.

-Remove odors – Rub with distilled vinegar.
+- Remove odors – Rub with distilled vinegar.

-Remove Berry Stains from hands– Rub with distilled vinegar.
+- Remove Berry Stains from hands– Rub with distilled vinegar.

-Clean scissors without rusting.
+- Clean scissors without rusting.

-Tenderize and purify meats – Soaking meat in vinegar overnight breaks down tough fibers to make meat more tender and kills bacteria.
+- Tenderize and purify meats – Soaking meat in vinegar overnight breaks down tough fibers to make meat more tender and kills bacteria.
 Experiment with different vinegar varieties for added flavor, or simply use apple cider or distilled vinegar if you intend to rinse it off before cooking.

-Clean dishwasher – Pour 1 cup undiluted white vinegar into the bottom of the unit, or in a bowl on the top rack.
+- Clean dishwasher – Pour 1 cup undiluted white vinegar into the bottom of the unit, or in a bowl on the top rack.
 Run the machine through a full cycle without any dishes or detergent once a month.
 Note: If there’s no mention of vinegar in your dishwasher owner’s manual, check with the manufacturer first.

-Clean the microwave – Place a glass bowl inside filled with a solution of 1/4 cup vinegar and 1 cup water.
+- Clean the microwave – Place a glass bowl inside filled with a solution of 1/4 cup vinegar and 1 cup water.
 Microwave for 5 minutes.
-Once the bowl cools, dip a cloth or sponge into mixture and use it to wipe away stains and splatters.
+Once the bowl cools, dip a cloth or sponge into the mixture and use it to wipe away stains and splatters.

-Disinfect cutting boards – Wipe with undiluted white vinegar.
+- Disinfect cutting boards – Wipe with undiluted white vinegar.

-Dishwasher Rinse Agent – Prevent cloudy glassware
+- Dishwasher Rinse Agent – Prevent cloudy glassware

-Deodorize garbage disposal – Mix equal parts water and vinegar in a bowl, pour the solution into an ice cube tray, and freeze it.
+- Deodorize garbage disposal – Mix equal parts water and vinegar in a bowl, pour the solution into an ice cube tray, and freeze it.
 Drop a couple of “vinegar cubes” down your disposal every week or so, followed by a cold water rinse.

-Check baking soda – Pour 2 tablespoons vinegar in a small dish and add 1 teaspoon baking soda.
+- Check baking soda – Pour 2 tablespoons vinegar in a small dish and add 1 teaspoon baking soda.
 If the baking soda is still good, it should make the vinegar froth.

-More Cleaning with Vinegar:
+More Cleaning with Vinegar

 We use vinegar in lots of our cleaning recipes:

-- leather cleaner
+- Leather cleaner

 - DIY cleaning wipes

-- daily shower spray
+- Daily shower spray

-- soap scum remover
+- Soap scum remover

-- all-purpose cleaner
+- All-purpose cleaner

-- glass cleaner
+- Glass cleaner

-- tub/shower cleaner
+- Tub/shower cleaner

 We’ve given it a try, you should too!